tsaku56/reading-notes/README.md

 Coding does seem like a colossal challenge but we will help each other through this opportunity.

 I am looking forward to going through this journey with everyone and our eventual graduation in the near future!

+1. Do the course.
+2. Drink Coffe.
+3. Sleep.

 My [GitHub](https://github.com/tsaku56)